-I know a lot of random information, and I have the blessing-curse combo of being able to see every side of a problem.
+I know a lot of random information, and I really love researching and learning more random information.
 I figured I could put all this to good use.
 So I’ve introduced an advice column—just in case you wanted opinions from some random person on the internet and Reddit wasn’t cutting it.
 Ask me anything—advice on a relationship problem, how to make your own jewelry, what book you should read next, how to properly use punctuation, whether the moon is made of cheese, etc. The world is your oyster, and I want nothing more than to help you harvest the pearl.
 So ask away!
 Continue reading “Ask Me Anything”